 Take a look around where you are sitting and begin to imagine if every little item, piece of information and idea could become its own, specific website.
 That’s a niche.

 Instead of building a massive website, you’ll be creating something highly focused around a single topic or product.
 Why do this?
 Well, focusing in on something as micro as, say, a particular brand of computer mice will allow you to refine your content, progress with search engine optimization (the key to getting higher ranks) and be able to easily select a product to promote through your website.

-Use the Google Keyword Tool to aid in your niche site selection.
+Use the Google Adwords Keyword Planner to aid in your niche site selection.
 Set the results to ‘exact’ and browse through the keywords which have at least 1,000 or more exact visitors every month.
 Remember, you’re not aiming so much for size but for conversion (the idea of the long-tail keyword and “buying ready customers”).

 Example: If I were building a new website, I would create something around the headphones I currently wear.
-I would be able to easily write content about the headphones, know what people are looking for and using the Google Keyword Tool, be able to see that others are searching for it.
+I would be able to easily write content about the headphones, know what people are looking for and using the Google Adwords Keyword Planner, be able to see that others are searching for it.

-I am using the Long Tail Pro tool to research keyword and this is a very helpful one.
+I am using the Long Tail Platinum tool to research keyword and this is a very helpful one.
 I could give 1 seed keyword and the tool will generate long-tail keywords, analyze competitors on first page of Google Search and check for available domains.
 Here is the screenshot of its interface.
 Check out the post on how to use Long Tail Pro to research keyword effectively if you want to know more about this tool.

 Step 2: Setting up the Website